antonkulaga/scala-js-binding/README.md

 The repo consists of several subprojects:

-* Demo code (play app root project, frontend subproject, shared subproject) //they are in the repo but they are not published
+* Preview code (play app root project, frontend subproject, shared subproject) //they are in the repo but they are not published
-* Library itself ( binding and jsmacro projects)
+* Binding library itself:  binding (it is crossproject where most of the code is in js subproject) and jsmacro projects
+* semantic-binding library (it is based on binding library and will be separated from it in the future)

-The root project is play app with some samples. binding-preview project is not published but used only for preview purposes.
+* binding-play library (just some helper classes for play, will be separated soon) The root project is play app with some samples. binding-preview project is used only for preview purposes.